Last update - May 16th 2014

-The median value of Potassium is in Cabbage, common (danish, domestic, and pointed types), stored, raw which in 100g contains 246 mg of Potassium.
-The average amount of Potassium in 100g of cabbage, based on the list below is 268.13 mg of Potassium.
+The median value of Potassium is found in Cabbage, common (danish, domestic, and pointed types), freshly harvest, raw which in 100g contains 246 mg of Potassium.
+The average amount of Potassium contained in 100g of cabbage, based on the list below is 268.13 mg of Potassium.

 From the Potassium content in cabbage list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each cabbage item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Cabbage, japanese style, fresh, pickled.
 The item can be scaled by quantites in g, oz or typical serving sizes.